JacobNoahGlik/Access-GoogleForms-Results-via-Python/README.md

 # Acess-GoogleForms-Results-via-Python
-Acess Google Forms results via Python using GoogleFormsAPI
+Access Google Forms results via Python using GoogleFormsAPI

+To use the GoogleFormsAPI you will need an OAuth token.
+Read the [get_an_OAuth_token.md](get_an_OAuth_token.md) for more info.